-For Ministry centres, the Ministry will appoint the examiner and make arrangements for testing candidates.
+For Ministry Centres, the Ministry will appoint the examiner and make arrangements for testing candidates.

-(b) For non-Ministry centres:
+(b) For non-Ministry Centres:

-To maintain a consistent standard only one examiner per centre is recommended.
-Each centre selects its own examiner.
-This is normally a teacher from within the centre's Languages Department, but could be a suitably qualified person from outside the centre.
-A group of centres can choose the same examiner.
-Cambridge International is not responsible for any fees agreed.
+To maintain a consistent standard only one examiner per Centre is recommended.
+Each Centre selects its own examiner.
+This is normally a teacher from within the Centre's Languages Department, but could be a suitably qualified person from outside the Centre.
+A group of Centres can choose the same examiner.
+Cambridge is not responsible for any fees agreed.
+If a Centre wishes to use more than one examiner, because it has a large number of candidates, it must gain the permission of the Cambridge Languages Group before the start of each examination period.